benc-uk/tomb-viewer/readme.md

 - Space bar to switch alt rooms
 - 'H' to show the help

 There are some options available by clicking the cog icon in the top right.
-More to be added later, the rest are in the config.jsonc file in the public folder

 # 🤓 Running locally